MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 Reveal actually is not the best choice for these scenarios.
 Calculator is a great example of this:
 ![Reveal Calculator](images/HamburgerButtonCalculator_Reveal.png)
-The hamburger button in the upper left is not crucial to their app's overall experience, not to mention it's not near anything else - and therefore it doesn't need any Reveal enhancements.
+The hamburger button in the upper left is not crucial to their app's overall experience, not to mention it's not near anything else, so  it doesn't need any Reveal enhancements.

-In general, Reveal highlight brings a user's focus to interactive elements while the user is moving their mouse around.
-Additionally, Reveal also accentuates certain actionable items nearby.
-Consider your control's neighbors, do they have a lot of interactive items nearby?
-Then you might want to consider adding Reveal.

 <!-- For example, NavigationView's items are related to page navigation.
 CommandBar's buttons relate to menu actions or page feature actions.
 MediaTransportControl's buttons beneath all relate to the media being played. -->